dkimhw/launch_school/js_109/js_109_problems.md

 * On line 1, we initialize the variable `greeting` with value "Hello"
 * On line 2, we declare the function `test` that has one parameter `str`
 * On line 9, we invoke the function `test()` by passing to the function value of  `greeting` (`hello`).
-  * In the execution of the execution (line 4): We call the method `concat(" World!")` on the value of `str`  - since strings are immutable (cannot mutate primitives like strings) - the value does not change and instead this expression `str.concat(" World!")` actually returns a new string (if we want to use it later we must save the return value in a variable).
+  * In the execution of the function (line 4): We call the method `concat(" World!")` on the value of `str`  - since strings are immutable (cannot mutate primitives like strings) - the value does not change and instead this expression `str.concat(" World!")` actually returns a new string (if we want to use it later we must save the return value in a variable).
     * Remember that we cannot call methods on variables but on the values that are assigned to the variables.
   * Then we reassign local variable `str` with the return value of expression `str.toLowerCase()` which returns a new string that only contains lowercase letters.
     * At this point, we have `"hello"` in variable `str`